 Students must have passed Project 1-2.
-Furthermore, the student has to have passed at least two out of the following three courses: Introduction to Computer Science 1, Introduction to Computer Science 2, and Data Structures and Algorithms.
+Furthermore, the student has to have passed at least two out of the following three courses: Procedural Programming, Objects in Programming, and Data Structures and Algorithms.
+The student furthermore needs to be registered for or has already completed at least three courses of the programme in year 2, semester 2.
 This project is not a prerequisite for another project / course.

-KEN2600 Semester 2 6 Feb 2023 7 Jul 2023 Print course description ECTS credits: 6.0 Instruction language: English Coordinator:
+KEN2600 Semester 2 27 Jan 2025 20 Jun 2025 Print course description ECTS credits: 6.0 Instruction language: English